Coffee in Portugal: What to Order, What Not to Order, and Why It Matters

 “Um garoto”

 This is a milder-tasting espresso that’s around 50% coffee and 50% milk.
 The word garoto literally means a little boy.
-Apparently, this is because this is what parents give their kids when they’re trying to introduce them to coffee.
+Apparently, this is because it’s what parents give their kids when they’re trying to introduce them to coffee.

 “Um carioca”